-Students are expected to be familiar with all regulations and policies that are published in the catalog and student handbook.
+Students are expected to know and follow all regulations and policies that are published in the catalog and student handbook.
 Keeping abreast of the school calendar, critical deadlines, and all university communications is also the student's responsibility.
 Faulkner University reserves the right to change the policies, procedures, rules, regulations, and information in this handbook at any time.
-Changes will be communicated either verbally or in writing, and apply to both prospective students and those already enrolled.
+Changes will be communicated in writing, and apply to all students currently enrolled.

-This handbook is a general information publication only.
-This student handbook is not a contract and may not be deemed or construed as part of any contract between Faulkner University and any student or student representative.
 Faulkner University is an equal opportunity institution that complies with applicable law prohibiting discrimination in its educational and employment policies and does not unlawfully discriminate on the basis of race, color, national origin, sex, age, disability, genetic information, or veteran status in admission or access to, or treatment or employment in, its programs or services.
 Inquiries concerning Faulkner's nondiscrimination policy or applicable civil rights laws may be directed to the Vice President for Academic Affairs.